MicrosoftDocs/memdocs/memdocs/intune/fundamentals/surface-management-portal.md

 # What is Microsoft Surface management portal?

 Microsoft Surface management portal is a centralized place in Microsoft Endpoint Manager where you can self-serve, manage, and monitor your organization's Intune-managed Surface devices at scale.
+The Surface management portal is available automatically with a Microsoft Intune subscription.
+To access it, sign in to Microsoft Endpoint Manager and go to **All services** > **Surface management portal**.

+Use the integrated Surface capabilities to:

-* See all Surface devices in your organization.
+* See all enrolled Surface devices in your organization.
-* Drill down into devices to access additional Surface features.
+* Drill down into reports, support requests, and individual devices.
 * View warranty data and expiration.
-* Manage warranty and support requests.
+* Track warranty and support requests.
 * Access Microsoft Surface news and resources.

-The Surface management portal is available automatically with a Microsoft Intune subscription.
-To access the portal, sign in to Microsoft Endpoint Manager and go to **All services** > **Surface management portal**.
  This article describes the main features of the Surface management portal.

 ## Monitor
 Select **Monitor** for an overview of Surface devices, support requests, and warranty coverage in your organization.